qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorselection.rst

 Creates two vector layers from an input layer: one will contain only matching features while the second will contain all the non-matching features.

-The criteria for adding features to the resulting layer is defined based on the values of an attribute from the input layer.
+The criteria for adding features to the resulting layer is based on the values of an attribute from the input layer.

 .. seealso:: :ref:`qgisselectbyattribute`